 “Love your enemy, even if that enemy is you.”

 If you have been your own worst enemy, go gently.
-Maybe there is kindness waiting for you on the other side of criticism.
+Maybe there is kindness waiting for you on the other side.